lurr/screeps-typescript-starter-rollup/README.md

 ### Set up your crededentials

 Create a copy of `screeps.example.js` and call it `screeps.js` **NOTE**: This contains your crededentials.
 Do not commit this at all costs!
+This is covered in the default `.gitignore`, so never remove it.

 In the new file, change `email`, `password`, `branch`, `host`, `port` and `secure` to your liking.